daniellaomokore/BoredApp/README.md

 - sqlalchemy to query the database instead of using raw sql to prevent SQL injection attacks

 Libraries Used:
-pymysql
+- pymysql
-Flask_WTF
+- Flask_WTF
-Flask
+- Flask
-datetime
+- datetime
-flask_sqlalchemy
+- flask_sqlalchemy
-wtforms
+- wtforms
-werkzeug
+- werkzeug
-requests
+- requests
+- regex

+Exception/Error Handling
+- When trying to access pages whilst not logged in
+- for invalid/incorrect input or out of bounds input
+- regex for user password to be secure